Ksinia/melodic-dictation-server/README.md

 - Run `npm install`.
 - Connect to a local database (configuration is in the file `/config/config.json`).
-- Run `sequelize db:migrate` to create the schemas of the tables.
 - Start the server with `npm run start` for production or `npm run dev` for development.